Measurement of thickness of wires, cables, hoses, tubes, sheets and plates

 At least one or more sensors that are placed around the circumference of the pipe, so-called transceivers, continuously send and receive frequency modulated millimetre waves.
 Boundary layers reflect these radio waves, which are detected by the receiver unit of the respective transceiver and demodulated.
 These received signals contain information regarding the distances of the boundary layers of different materials.

-CENTERWAVE 6000, PLANOWAVE 6000 and RADAR SCAN 6000 are highly innovative products without the typical disadvantages of alternative technologies.
+CENTERWAVE 6000 and PLANOWAVE 6000 are highly innovative products without the typical disadvantages of alternative technologies.
 Therefore, neither the use of any coupling media is necessary nor the consideration of ambivalent temperatures.
 The technology adapts automatically the material characteristics and thus, makes calibration by the operator unnecessary.

 Thickness measurement with laser